kgero/TufteGraphs/readme.md

 # Tufte Graphs

 A place to store scripts that generate Tufte-Style graphs.
-So far there's just one...
+So far there's just one.

 ### Annual Sunshine Report